Gorilla Glass: Generations

+Comparison of properties

 Related products

+Superfest is a chemically hardened glass also known as Ceverit and CV-Glas.
+It was developed in East Germany in the 1970s.

-On October 26, 2011, Corning announced the commercial launch of Lotus Glass, designed for OLED and next-generation LCD displays.
+On October 26, 2011, Corning announced the commercial launch of Lotus Glass, designed for OLED and next-generation LC displays.
 The intrinsic thermal consistency of Lotus Glass allows it to retain its shape and quality during high-temperature processing.
 Decreased compaction and variation during the crystallization and activation step further reduce stress and distortions to the substrate.
 This enables tighter design rules in advanced backplanes for higher resolution and faster response time.
-According to Corning, Gorilla Glass is specifically a cover glass for the exterior of display devices while Lotus Glass is designed as a glass substrate to be used within liquid crystal display panels.
-In other words, a single product could incorporate both Gorilla Glass and Lotus Glass.
-On February 2, 2012, Corning Incorporated and Samsung Mobile Display Co., Ltd. signed an agreement to establish a new equity venture for the manufacture of specialty glass substrates for the OLED device market in Korea.
-The joint venture is based on Lotus Glass.
+According to Corning, Gorilla Glass is specifically a cover glass for the exterior of display devices while Lotus Glass is designed as a glass substrate to be used within liquid crystal display panels; a product could use both Gorilla Glass and Lotus Glass.

+On February 2, 2012, Corning and Samsung signed an agreement to establish a new equity venture for the manufacture of specialty glass substrates for the OLED device market in Korea, based on Lotus Glass.
 Lotus XT Glass became available in 2013.

 In 2012, Corning introduced Willow Glass, a flexible glass based on borosilicate glass, launched for use as a display substrate.

+Ceramic Shield, a ceramic-hardened front glass, was co-developed with Apple and as of 2020 was used on all iPhones from iPhone 12 onwards (except the third-generation iPhone SE).
+Ceramic Shield 2 was introduced in 2025 and used for the iPhone 17.